phalcon-orphanage/docs/zh/reference/cli.rst

    best regards, universe

-Running tasks in a chain
+链中运行任务（Running tasks in a chain）
 ------------------------
 It's also possible to run tasks in a chain if it's required.
 To accomplish this you must add the console itself to the DI: